 Plastic pollution is an urgent global issue on the cusp of constituting ‘planetary boundary threat’

-This is a citizen science project.
-By engaging the public in data collection and sorting events, it is hoped that a diverse range of people will have a hands on chance to learn about the scientific method being used, as well as increasing awareness of the issues around plastic pollution in our own back yard.
+By engaging the public in data collection, sorting and solution fromation a diverse range of people have had a hands-on opportunity to learn about the scientific method used, and increased their awareness of plastic pollution in our own back yard.

-The work is physically challenging and and quite dirty, but also eye-opening and potentially life-changing.
-The aim is that new conversations, ideas, behaviours and strategies for improving the situation in our streams, rivers and oceans will emerge.
+Over 1000 people have engaged in the project to date!
+The work has been physically challenging and and quite dirty, but also eye-opening and life-enhancing.
+We hope that new conversations, ideas, behaviours and strategies for improving the situation in our streams, rivers and oceans will continue to emerge from this work.

 Want to Know More?